ria-ee/X-Road-EE-docs/md/ig-ss_x-road_v6_security_server_installation_guide.md

   If the member class and member code are correctly entered, the system displays the Security Server owner’s name as registered in the X-Road center.

-* Security server code (**reference data: 2.4**), which is chosen by the Security Server administrator and which has to be unique across all the Security Servers belonging to the same X-Road member.
+* Security Server code (**reference data: 2.4**), which is chosen by the Security Server administrator and which has to be unique across all the Security Servers belonging to the same X-Road member.
 * Software token’s PIN (**reference data: 2.5**).
 The PIN will be used to protect the keys stored in the software token.
 The PIN must be stored in a secure place, because it will be no longer possible to use or recover the private keys in the token once the PIN has been lost.

 ### 3.4 Configuring Firewall

 It is strongly recommended to protect the Security Server from unwanted access using a firewall (hardware or software based).
 The firewall can be applied to both incoming and outgoing connections depending on the security requirements of the environment where the Security Server is deployed.

 **Special attention should be paid with the firewall configuration since incorrect configuration may leave the Security Server vulnerable to exploits and attacks.**
 This type of abuse could result in compromised access to the Security Server and the data that is exchanged through it.

 It is recommended to allow incoming traffic to specific ports only from explicitly defined sources using IP filtering.
-Access for ports `8080`, `8443` and `4000` should be especially defined, as these ports are used for making X-Road queries and accessing the user interface.
+Access for ports `80`, `443` (In vanilla package `8080`and `8443` are used) and `4000` should be especially defined, as these ports are used for making X-Road queries and accessing the user interface.

 When installing the Security Server, it is strongly recommended to look over the list of ports at [2.2 Reference Data](#22-reference-data) and define